 - Dirty chamber – dusty devices should be regularly cleaned to avoid uncalled-for beeping;

-- Expired battery – battery-operated devices need be fitted with a new battery once the old one expires;
+- Expired battery – battery-operated devices need to be fitted with a new battery once the old one expires;

-- Activated hush button – the device may chirp at regular intervals if the hush button has been activated;
+- Activated the hush button – the device may chirp at regular intervals if the hush button has been activated;

 - Device interference – wireless alarms may start chirping if there are similar devices close by;